 Everolimus (Afinitor) is used to treat advanced renal cell carcinoma (RCC; cancer that begins in the kidneys) that has already been treated unsuccessfully with other medications.
 Everolimus (Afinitor) is also used to treat a certain type of advanced breast cancer that has already been treated with at least one other medication.
-Everolimus (Afinitor) is also used to treat a certain type of cancer of the pancreas that has spread or progressed and that cannot be treated with surgery.
+Everolimus (Afinitor) is also used to treat a certain type of cancer of the pancreas, stomach, intestines, or lungs that has spread or progressed and that cannot be treated with surgery.
 Everolimus (Afinitor) is also used to treat kidney tumors in people with tuberous sclerosis complex (TSC; a genetic condition that causes tumors to grow in many organs).
 Everolimus (Afinitor and Afinitor Disperz) is also used to treat subependymal giant cell astrocytoma (SEGA; a type of brain tumor) in adults and children 1 year of age and older who have TSC.
+Everolimus (Afinitor Disperz) is also used along with other medications to treat certain types of seizures in adults and children 2 years of age and older who have TSC.
 Everolimus (Zortress) is used with other medications to prevent transplant rejection (attack of the transplanted organ by the immune system of the person who received the organ) in certain adults who have received kidney transplants.
 Everolimus is in a class of medications called kinase inhibitors.
 Everolimus treats cancer by stopping cancer cells from reproducing and by decreasing blood supply to the cancer cells.
 Everolimus prevents transplant rejection by decreasing the activity of the immune system.

 How should this medicine be used?

 Everolimus comes as a tablet to take by mouth and as a tablet to suspend in water and take by mouth.
-When everolimus is taken to treat SEGA or kidney tumors in people who have TSC; RCC; or breast cancer, it is usually taken once a day.
+When everolimus is taken to treat kidney tumors, SEGA, or seizures in people who have TSC; RCC; or breast, pancreatic, stomach, intestine, or lung cancer, it is usually taken once a day.
 When everolimus is taken to prevent transplant rejection, it is usually taken twice a day (every 12 hours) at the same time as cyclosporine.
 Everolimus should either always be taken with food or always without food.
 Take everolimus at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take everolimus exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.